iWinston/typeorm-plus/docs/many-to-many-relations.md

 ## many-to-many relations with custom properties

 In case you need to have additional properties to your many-to-many relationship you have to create a new entity yourself.
-For example if you would like entities `Post` and `Category` to have a many-to-many relationship with a `createdAt` property associated to it you have to create entity `PostToCategory` like the following:
+For example if you would like entities `Post` and `Category` to have a many-to-many relationship with additional `order` column, you need to create entity `PostToCategory` with two `ManyToOne` relations pointing in both directions and custom columns in it:

 ```typescript
 import { Entity, Column, ManyToOne, PrimaryGeneratedColumn } from "typeorm";